 How Do App Clips Work?

-Users can use an App Clip in six different ways, via:
+Users can use an App Clip in six different ways.
+They are:

 - NFC Tags